-Medicare Supplement and Medicare Advantage plans are offered by private insurance companies, and many of these companies offer both types of plans.
+Medicare Supplement and Medicare Advantage plans are offered by private health insurance companies, and many of these companies offer both types of plans.
 Medigap works with Original Medicare, paying cost-sharing after Medicare has paid its portion.
 In contrast, Medicare Advantage replaces Original Medicare, and each plan has its own schedule of cost-sharing.
 Whether you choose Medigap or Medicare Advantage, you still have to pay the Part B premium.

 Overall, the premiums for Medigap policies may be higher than for Medicare Advantage plans, but a Medigap policy will also cover you for any hospital or doctor in the U.S. that accepts Medicare.
 These plans are labeled A, B, C, D, F, G, K, L, M, and N. This option may be beneficial to people who want the freedom to choose their own providers, such as specific doctors or hospitals.
 About 29% of people with Original Medicare have Medigap policies.